utsav0/daily-dev-tips/src/pages/posts/rss-reader-in-node-js.md

 The RSS feed for my website can be found on the following URL: https://daily-dev-tips.com/sitemap.xml

-Open your `index.js` file in your favourite editor and place the following code in it.
+Open your `index.js` file in your favorite editor and place the following code in it.

 ```js
 let Parser = require('rss-parser');